A flavor extravaganza to be sipped with single malt Macallan’s scotch…An unforgettable wedding desert for scotch lovers!

 ~~~ Ricky West ~~~

 Malt’s Honeymoon is the marriage of a scotch and flavor assortment…Single malt scotch dilutes very easily when mixed with other ingredients.
 Scotch aficionados take this loss of flavor very seriously.
-To avoid this dilution, and show respect to the fine Macallan scotch, the liquor has been segregated from the complimentary flavors that it is paired with!
+To avoid this dilution, and show respect to the fine Macallan scotch, the liquor has been segregated from the complementary flavors that it is paired with!

 I decided to drive Uber normally in SF Bay Area for four hours.
 Just in case the drive to LA was dry.
 This turned out to be a wise precaution.